Pseudomonas fluorescens: Biocontrol properties

 To be specific, certain P. fluorescens isolates produce the secondary metabolite 2,4-diacetylphloroglucinol (2,4-DAPG), the compound found to be responsible for antiphytopathogenic and biocontrol properties in these strains.
 The phl gene cluster encodes factors for 2,4-DAPG biosynthesis, regulation, export, and degradation.
 Eight genes, phlHGFACBDE, are annotated in this cluster and conserved organizationally in 2,4-DAPG-producing strains of P. fluorescens.
 Of these genes, phlD encodes a type III polyketide synthase, representing the key biosynthetic factor for 2,4-DAPG production.
 PhlD shows similarity to plant chalcone synthases and has been theorized to originate from horizontal gene transfer.
 Phylogenetic and genomic analysis, though, has revealed that the entire phl gene cluster is ancestral to P. fluorescens, many strains have lost the capacity, and it exists on different genomic regions among strains.

 Some experimental evidence supports all of these theories, in certain conditions; a good review of the topic is written by Haas and Defago.

 Several strains of P. fluorescens, such as Pf-5 and JL3985, have developed a natural resistance to ampicillin and streptomycin.
 These antibiotics are regularly used in biological research as a selective pressure tool to promote plasmid expression.

 The strain referred to as Pf-CL145A has proved itself a promising solution for the control of invasive zebra mussels and quagga mussels (Dreissena).
 This bacterial strain is an environmental isolate capable of killing >90% of these mussels by intoxication (i.e., not infection), as a result of natural product(s) associated with their cell walls, and with dead Pf-145A cells killing the mussels equally as well as live cells.
 Following ingestion of the bacterial cells mussel death occurs following lysis and necrosis of the digestive gland and sloughing of stomach epithelium.
 Research to date indicates very high specificity to zebra and quagga mussels, with low risk of nontarget impact.
 Pf-CL145A has now been commercialized under the product name Zequanox, with dead bacterial cells as its active ingredient.

 Recent results showed the production of the phytohormone cytokinin by P. fluorescens strain G20-18 to be critical for its biocontrol activity by activating plant resistance.

-Medical properties
+Medical implications

 By culturing P. fluorescens, mupirocin (an antibiotic) can be produced, which has been found to be useful in treating skin, ear, and eye disorders.